 You might like:

-Don't Bet Your Hair Color on the Picture on the Box
+They Bet Their Hair Color on the Picture on the Box

 Pictures on hair color boxes can be deceiving.
 Go by the color swatches and the descriptions instead.
 Most boxes will call out the color (blonde, brown, black and red) and the shade of that color (light, medium and dark).
 There might also be mention of the tone (golden or ashy).